 We have repeatedly heard that the reason for acting quickly on the jail proposal is that we are facing a cost of 1.2 million dollars to house people at Middle River.
 What would happen if we built a new jail this year, rather than next year?
 Roughly speaking, 1.2 million dollars would be spent to house the prisoners at the new jail rather than at Middle River.
 The difference would be that the 1.2 million would be payed to local contractors and employees.
 Thus, what we have is a disguised version of classic penal Keynesianism in which a community seeks to boost its local economy by drawing in state funds to imprison a portion of its self.

-For a discussion of penal Keynesianism, see a paper by Wray.
+For a discussion of penal Keynesianism, see a paper by Wray on which I was research assistant.
 The numbers are old and the approach I proposed, in parallel with Kaboub, builds upon that of Wray:

 The ideology of austerity is summed up in a protest from a planter at the start of Reconstruction to the effect that freed slaves would not work without the overseer, the hounds, and the whip.
 Proponents of austerity ranging from Bill Clinton and his fateful surplus that doomed us to the private debt crisis, to Bob Goodlatte with his wish for a balanced budget amendment, or the further fringes with their calls for a return to the gold standard, try to artificially bind the country in order to tip the balance away from voter power because, like the planters of old and the Northerners who acquiesced to their protests, they favor property over people.